Kharouk/anagram-time/README.md

 I also want to work on optimisation when finding the correct anagrams.
 Currently, there is a delay when the user inputs a word and gets a list back.
 If I could somehow get that time down, that'll be great.

+Lastly, I'd focus on improving my method to sort words so they can be compared to user input.
+I would love to take on the challenge where a word uses an apostraphe or a hyphen, and at the moment, the application doesn't take them into consideration.
+However I am sure it is possible.

 ## Scripts

 In the project directory, you can run: